 - Enemy Chatter: Done to a considerable degree.
 Some of it's pretty amusing so worth listening to if you get the chance.

 - Emergency Weapon: The DL-44 blaster pistol gets this treatment in multiplayer mode — its fire rate is halved in exchange for unlimited ammo.
-Its alt-fire can still potentially kill unshielded enemies in one shot, though.

 - Enemy Civil War: A side effect of the Mind Trick power is that enemies will continue to shoot at one another even after the effect wears off.
 It's particularly amusing to watch a pair of jetpack-equipped stormtroopers spiral off into the sky, locked in their own private duel.